Leyland National: Survivors

-Articulated bus derivative
+Adaptations

+The National Bus Company commissioned a battery electric bus conversion of a Ribble Leyland National in the 1970s, which was achieved by removing the diesel engine and adding a 7 tonne battery trailer.
+The length of the vehicle meant that it needed special permission to operate on the highway, and this was only granted on the Runcorn Busway.

 In 1980, some underfloor-engined articulated buses with bodywork derived from the Leyland National were assembled by Charles H Roe.

 Railbus derivatives

 In the 1980s, Leyland National bus components were also used to build a family of railbuses and multiple units for British Rail: